chinese-zodiac/prpg-wojackprison-sc/README.md

 # TODO

-- Add purchasing ShopItems with player owner's wallet to Trading Post
-- Add transfer items between players to Trading Post
-- Add ERC721 purchasing to Trading Post
 - Add tests for the Trading Post
 - Refactor prepare/move from LocTemplateResource to LocationBasePrepareMove
 - Add item checks for LocationBasePrepareMove
-- Edit combat to require/consume items (either IERC721 or IERC20)
+- Edit combat to require/consume items (IERC20)
 - Move NFT add/remove to TownSquare from Silver Store